slbailey/Retrovue/docs/domain/ScheduleDay.md

 ## Persistence model

-BroadcastScheduleDay is managed by SQLAlchemy with the following fields:
+ScheduleDay is managed by SQLAlchemy with the following fields:

 - **id** (UUID, primary key): Unique identifier for relational joins and foreign key references
 - **channel_id** (UUID, required, foreign key): Reference to Channel